Mashweb/docker-project/README.md

 3. [Enable your key on the droplet](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-existing-droplet/)
 4. [Test your connection](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/openssh/)

-_Tip: when you enter a remote machine from your terminal you should see a difference in the header of the CLI commands (eg: `gmarraff@localmachine:` -> `root@remotemachine:`).
+_Tip: when you enter a remote machine from your terminal you should see a difference in the header of the CLI commands (e.g., `gmarraff@localmachine:` vs. `root@remotemachine:`).
 This will give confirmation that you actually entered the remote machine._

 ### First deployment (Intel architecture example)